piafle3005/group3/use-cases/use-case-1.md

 ### Preconditions

-Valid entry of a continent.
+Functionality of the reports.
+We don't require any input as this is just a complete list.

 ### Success End Condition

 The report is available.
-Correct input and functionality of the required reports.
+Correct functionality of the required reports.

 ### Failed End Condition

-The report is not produced, and we didn't get the requested information about the countries in a continent.
+The report is not produced, and we didn't get the requested information about the countries in the world.

 ### Primary Actor